 The largest termite colony thats been recorded was thought to contain in excess of 3 million termites!

-Do you have any interesting facts about termites that you’d like to share here?
-Let us know in the comments section below!
+Do you know any fun facts about termites?
+Share them in the comments below!